 - Raising taxes on alcohol sales

-Heading into any weekend or holiday season, it’s important to be aware that those who occasionally binge on alcohol pose the greatest danger to life and limb.
-Many don’t realize that it’s having one too many once in a while that is the deadliest risk.
+Heading into any weekend or holiday season, it is important to be aware that those who occasionally binge on alcohol pose the greatest danger to life and limb.
+Many people do not realize that it is having one too many once in a while that is the deadliest risk.
+At The Right Step, we recommend looking into our individual therapy program and group therapy program if you are drinking more than is recommended.